 - Limited type of shareholders and the ownership interests they can have

 - Extra banking, regulatory, or legal costs compared to sole proprietorships

 Finally, business owners should consider the extra startup and termination costs associated with S Corporations.
 In general, sole proprietorships and partnerships are easier and less expensive to establish than corporations, so if you're short on funds and want to get your business off the ground immediately, you're probably better off sticking with a more convenient business structure.

 For more help understanding the disadvantages of an S Corporation, post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.